Speech-Language Pathology Post-Baccalaureate Program

 We welcome post-baccalaureate students at Minnesota State University Moorhead (MSUM)!
 If you are seeking the necessary undergraduate background in speech-language pathology in order to prepare for graduate study, you will enroll as an undergraduate transfer student for one year.
 During your second semester of study, you will apply for graduate school.
 If accepted, you are expected to begin graduate study during summer session.
 Students typically complete the graduate program in two full years of study.

 Our suggested two semester sequence (one year program) of study is below.
 Please contact us if you have any questions.

 Suggested 2 Semester Sequence of Study

 The tentative sequence of study included below is designed for students preparing for graduate school in speech-language pathology (SLP) who do not have an undergraduate degree in Speech, Language, Hearing Sciences or Communication Disorders.
 This set of courses is consistent with what is recommended by many other SLP graduate programs.

 Year 1: Spring Semester

 Acceptance into graduate school for speech-language pathology is competitive.
 Those considering a post-baccalaureate sequence of study should carefully compare their previous academic performance with that of accepted students at the schools you are interested in attending.
-Information on MSUM and other accredited graduate programs can be found at the website for the American Speech, Language and Hearing Association or more directly using the “Ed Find” link.
+Information on MSUM and other accredited graduate programs can be found at the website for the American Speech, Language and Hearing Association at American Speech, Language and Hearing Association website or more directly using the “Ed Find” link.